jwdempsey/Ragecenter.bundle/README.md

 NOTE: Live streams will only work for clients that support encrypted HLS streams.

+Clients that support Live Streams:
+* Roku
+* iOS devices
+* Safari on OSX

+Not Supported:
+* Plex/Web

 Installation Instructions
 -------------------------
 1. Copy Ragecenter.bundle to your plugin directory